the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 Once it is imported, they can start the VM as described before, by selecting it from the menu clicking the green start arrow at the top.

 (rr-renv-vm-vagrant)=
-## Declarative Environments with Vagrant
+## Declarative Virtual Machines with Vagrant

 [Vagrant](https://www.vagrantup.com/) is a tool which *"enables users to create and configure lightweight, reproducible, and portable development environments"*.
 In this context, an environment is a virtual machine (its CPUs, RAM, networking and so on) and the machines state (operating system, packages).